HMS Caesar (1793)

-HMS Caesar, also Cæsar, was an 80-gun third rate ship of the line of the Royal Navy, launched on 16 November 1793 at Plymouth.
+HMS Caesar was an 80-gun third-rate ship of the line of the Royal Navy launched on 16 November 1793 at Plymouth.
 She was designed by Sir Edward Hunt, and was the only ship built to her draught.
 She was also one of only two British-built 80-gun ships of the period, the other being HMS Foudroyant.

 Service

 In 1798, some of her crew were court-martialed for mutiny.